-Dublin Castle was established back in the early thirteenth century on the site of a Viking settlement, the castle is one of the city’s top tourist attraction.
+Dublin Castle was established back in the early thirteenth century on the site of a Viking settlement, the castle is one of the city’s top tourist attractions.
 It has served for centuries and remained largely intact until April 1684, when a major fire caused severe damage to much of the building.

 Despite the extent of the fire, parts of the medieval and Viking structures survived and can still be explored by visitors today.
-Join one of the experienced guides for a fascinating tour where you will filled with knowledge and enriched with the Irish culture.
+Join one of the experienced guides for a fascinating tour where you will be filled with knowledge and enriched with the Irish culture.

-No journey to Dublin is complete without a stop to Dublin’s biggest cultural spot Temple Bar.
+No journey to Dublin is complete without a stop at Dublin’s biggest cultural spot Temple Bar.
 The district area is filled with friendly locals, lively music, markets, pubs, and endless fun the minute your feet hit those cobblestones.
 With an array of different pubs hosting energic and live music, not to mention the different diner pack restaurants serving American, Irish, and Asian cuisine.

 Be sure to have a pint of good old reliable Guinness at The Temple Bar.
 Established in 1840, the pub also offers locals and tourists an array of over 450 different kinds of rare whiskies.